spencerlwahlstrom/calorie_service/README.md

 **Before Use**

-**Must create the following txt files in directory locally for communication pipe with this naming scheme:** init_search.txt, keyword.txt, calories.txt
+**Must create the following txt files in directory locally for communication pipe with this naming scheme, they are listed in .gitignore :** init_search.txt, keyword.txt, calories.txt

 **Must install the following packages:** requests, bs4